 SIGNS AND SYMPTOMS OF UNILATERAL CHOANAL ATRESIA

 When unilateral, the right side is affected more often than the left.
-If the atresia is only on one side, sometimes it is identified at birth but it can go unnoticed for a few years.
+If the atresia (narrowing or complete blockage) is only on one side, sometimes it is identified at birth but it can go unnoticed for a few years.
 Most commonly, children will have chronic thick drainage from one side of the nose.

 SIGNS AND SYMPTOMS OF BILATERAL CHOANAL ATRESIA

-If the atresia is present on both sides, it is much more likely that the newborn infant will become symptomatic with significant difficulty breathing and feeding.
+If the atresia is present on both sides, it is much more likely that the newborn infant will have symptoms with significant difficulty breathing and feeding.
 Patients may have noisy breathing, turn blue while sleeping or feeding, and aspirate milk.
-When the patient awakens, coughs or cries the oral airway will open again, allowing air to move through to the lungs, and symptoms will often temporarily resolve.
+When the patient awakens, coughs or cries the mouth will open again, allowing air to move through to the lungs, and symptoms will often temporarily resolve.
 Feeding slowly can allow the baby to breathe between swallows.
 However, a feeding tube is often placed from the oral cavity into the stomach to make sure that the patient safely receives adequate feeds.

 INITIAL TREATMENT OF BILATERAL CHOANAL ATRESIA

 Bilateral choanal atresia can be a life-threatening situation.
 In an emergency, an oral airway or short tube along the top of the tongue can be placed so that the airway stays open.
-Patients will often require an intubation or tracheostomy.
-Intubation is when a breathing tube is placed from the mouth into the trachea or main airway.
-A tracheostomy is an airway through the skin and soft tissue of the neck.
-One of the first signs in the delivery room or neonatal intensive care unit (NICU) that a patient may have a bilateral choanal atresia is the inability to pass a small catheter down either side of the nose into the stomach.
-Similarly, a flexible endoscope may also be passed into the nose at the patient’s bedside to examine the inside of the nose and confirm the anatomy.
-Once an airway is established and the patient is stable, a CT scan (computed tomography) and possibly and MRI (magnetic resonance imaging) may be obtained to confirm the choanal atresia or identify other reasons for the patient’s symptoms.
+Patients will often require an intubation (a breathing tube from the mouth to the airway below) or tracheostomy (a tube bringing air directly from an opening made in the neck down to the airway below).
+One of the first signs in the delivery room or neonatal intensive care unit (NICU) that a patient may have a bilateral choanal atresia is the inability to pass a small catheter (tube) down either side of the nose into the stomach.
+Similarly, a small flexible endoscope may also be passed into the nose at the patient’s bedside to examine the inside of the nose and confirm the anatomy.
+Once an airway is established and the patient is stable, a CT scan (computed tomography) and possibly an MRI (magnetic resonance imaging) may be obtained to confirm the choanal atresia or identify other reasons for the patient’s symptoms.

 SURGERY TO REPAIR OR OPEN THE CHOANA

 The choanal atresia can be repaired or opened with a surgical procedure.
 70 to 90% of choanal atresia involves bone and the soft tissue covering the bone.
 Only in a small portion of cases is the narrowing composed of only soft tissue and no bone.
 There are multiple techniques that can be used during surgery, but most often an endoscopic approach is used (using a small telescope and instruments through the nose).
 With an endoscopic approach there are no incisions on the face or the palate (the roof of the mouth).
 The procedure is done through the nostrils.
-The bone and soft tissue that is blocking the opening is taken down until it is open to the area where it connects with the mouth.
+The bone and soft tissue that is blocking the opening is taken down until it is open to the area where it connects with the pharynx (the throat behind).
 This area is called the nasopharynx.
 (It is above the oropharynx, the area behind the oral cavity.
-These spaces are then contiguous.)
+These spaces connect with one another.)
 An “open” approach can be used in which an incision is made into the palate from the oral cavity to access the narrowing in the nose.
 After the atresia is opened, the palate is then closed.
 In either case, endoscopic or open, a temporary stent may or may not be placed to keep the newly created choana open.
 It is possible that the opening may begin to close, with or without a stent.
 More than one surgery is often necessary to try to keep the nasal airway open.
 (See Figures 2 and 3) A medication called mitomycin may be used during surgery to reduce postoperative scarring.
 However, a suitable airway is attainable in the vast majority of patients.